AnnieCanty/ACanty-2122-Programming_S1-Component/README.md

 # ACanty-2122-Programming_S1-Component
 3909732, ACanty-2122-Programming_S1-Component Submission

-Point and Click Dialogue System Compontent with simple pause menu
+Point and Click Dialogue System Compontent with simple pause menu (2D PROJECT)

 *Point and Click* - Click on the screen and the player moves/follows to there